-We support and compliment each other on weight loss, and ultimately view weight gain as a negative side effect, a flaw, or error.
+We support and compliment each other on weight loss, and ultimately view weight gain as a negative side effect, flaw, or error.
 However, weight gain is a natural part of human development, a side effect of necessary medications, and a treatment goal for some people with eating disorders.
 So, when we buy into this false narrative, we are creating bias against those who gain weight or are in larger bodies.

 It is incredibly important to note that eating disorders are not diets, however the similarities between dieting behaviors and eating disorder behaviors are striking.
 The National Eating Disorders Association (NEDA) provides statistics that the most common factor that predicts eating disorder development among teens 14-15 years old is, in fact, dieting.

 When the treatment goal of weight restoration is fought by someone’s family, friends, and even some medical providers, following through with treatment and continuing to show up to therapy becomes an added barrier.
 The stigma of weight gain has now crept its way into treatment of a lethal disorder.

 Health At Every Size (HAES) is a philosophy that many eating disorder and medical providers use to give those in recovery, and the community as a whole, the approach that your health and your weight don’t have to be dependent upon one another.
 Key principles in HAES are weight inclusivity, health enhancement, respectful care, eating for well-being, and life-enhancing movement.

 If we want to have an opportunity to reduce disordered eating and eating disorders in our society, we need to take a look at how we are talking about weight loss, dieting, and bodies.
-Until then, diet culture will continue to be an extremely difficult barrier in treating eating disorders.
+Until then, diet culture will continue to be an extremely difficult and dangerous barrier in treating eating disorders.